ngaridennis33/java/springDataJpaAlibou/notes.md

 ### Void vs void
 - void: Lowercase void is a keyword in Java used to specify that a method does not return any value.
 When you declare a method with a return type of void, it means the method performs some action but does not return any result.
 - Void: Uppercase Void is a wrapper class in Java's class hierarchy.
 It's part of the Java.lang package and serves as a placeholder or "void" type in generic type declarations.
 It's commonly used when you want to represent the absence of a type in generic contexts.

+## Errors and Exceptions
+- An error is an issue in a program that prevents the program from completing its task.
+It is defined as a problem that mainly occur due to the lack of system resources.
+Example is OutOfMemoryError, LinkageError, AssertionError.
+Errors are usually caused by serious problems that cannot be recovered from.
+Errors are represented by the Error class and its subclasses.

+- An exception is an event that occurs during the execution of the program and interrupts the normal flow of program instructions.
+Exceptions can be recovered by using the try-catch block and throws keyword.
+Exceptions are used to handle recoverable errors within a program.
+Exceptions are subclasses of the java.lang.Exception class, which itself inherits from java.lang.Throwable.
+** Types of exceptions:
+  - Checked Exceptions: These are checked and detected at compile time.
+This ensures that exceptional conditions are accounted for before the code is executed.
+These exceptions are known as "checked" because the compiler checks that your code either handles them with a try-catch block or declares that it might throw them using the throws keyword. example is FileNotFoundException when no file is detected, SQLException when theres an error connecting with database etc.
+  - Unchecked Exceptions (Runtime Exceptions): These are detected at runtime and are typically caused by programming errors, allowing for more flexibility in handling.
+Example is NullPointerException: Thrown when a null reference is accessed.